TejasVarute/Notes/React-JS.md

   - Mainly this function is used while working with API.
   - `Side Effect` - Any action that affects somthing outsite the scope of your component can be considered a side effect.
   - It takes two input (function, dependacy_array)
-  - When the components are get mounts on DOM or or when the dependancy triggers the `useEffect` function get triggered.
+  - When the components are get mounts on DOM or or when the dependency triggers the `useEffect` function get triggered.
   - `cleanup` function in `useEffect` it is a function which used at return statement of `useEffect`.
-  - When the components are get unmounts from DOM or when the dependancy state is changed the `cleanup` function is executed.
+  - When the components are get unmounts from DOM or when the dependency state is changed the `cleanup` function is executed.
     - Eg.
     - Fetching data from an API.
     - Subscribing to a data stream